Andrew Garfield Says Comment About Being Gay Was Taken Out Of Context

 Advertisement

-Now, Garfield came to his own defense in an interview with Newsbeat.
-His defense?
+Now, Garfield came to his own defence in an interview with Newsbeat.
+His defence?

 "It's a love letter to the LGBTQ community," Garfield explained.
 "We were talking about, 'How do you prepare for something so important and big?' and basically I was saying, 'I dive in as fully as I possibly can.'"